QuentinRa/blog.quentinra.dev/README.md

 ## Notes

-The website wonderful background are made by [kronbits](https://kronbits.itch.io/backgrounds).
+The website's backgrounds were made by [kronbits](https://kronbits.itch.io/backgrounds).
+If you want to add/remove one, feel free to submit a request using issues.

-References are backed in another repository [here](https://github.com/memorize-code/memorize-references).
+We backed references in another repository [here](https://github.com/memorize-code/memorize-references).